marcwiest/primera/README.md

 ## Installation

+**1)** Rename the theme's folder name.
+Update conflicts with themes from wordpress.org arise from themes having identical folder names.
+To avoid such conflicts simply make sure that your theme's folder name is unique (e.g. via a prefix).

+**2)** Open `package.json` and change the package's `name` to match your theme's folder name.
+This is done because your package's name must also be [unique](https://docs.npmjs.com/files/package.json#name).

+**3)** Find and replace all `primera` or `PRIMERA` strings inside the theme's folder to suit your project.

+**4)** Open `css/style.css` and adjust the [header comment section](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/) to suit your project.

-Place the theme into your themes directory and `cd` into that directory via your terminal.
-There you run `sudo npm install` and enter you computers admin password to install all gulp plugins.
+**5)** Open your terminal and `cd` into the theme's folder.
+There you run `sudo npm install` and enter you computers admin password to install all node modules.

-When you are done, just run `glup watch` and active the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) browser extension.
+Now just run `glup watch` and active the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) browser extension.

 ## Gulp Commands